MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 5. The linked object will show up in the Viva Learning app.

+> [!NOTE]
-When users access the content from Viva Learning, they'll be taken to the URL of the content in their browser.
+>When users access the content from Viva Learning, they'll be taken to the URL of the content in their browser.
 Users within an organization can discover courses if they have permission, but they will only be able to consume the course if they have a Viva Suite or Viva Learning license.

 ### Metadata